 Another area our restaurant pest control services often see overlooked are drains.
 Food collecting in drains and drain traps will rot, attracting pests like flies.
 Clean floor drain traps regularly.
 Use a drain trap to catch organic matter before it can build up in the pipes.

 Seal Pests Out – Block Entry Points

 Blocking entry points is a key pest deterrent.
 All doors and windows should have well-fitted screening.
 Holes, cracks and crevices around the restaurant should be caulked or otherwise sealed.
 Keep your doors closed as much as possible as well.
 If you need help identifying potential entry points, a food service pest control company can help.

-Pests have a way of creeping inside even the cleanest, most well-sealed restaurants.
+Keeping insects and pests out of your restaurant is a full-time job, as they have a way of creeping inside even in the cleanest, most well-sealed restaurants.
 At the first sign of a potential pest problem, it is critical to call a restaurant pest control specialist.
 Early action will help you reclaim your restaurant faster and with fewer treatments.

-Keeping Insects & Pests Out of Your Restaurant In Seattle WA - Everett WA - Marysville WA
+Keeping Insects and Pests Out of Your Restaurant IN SEATTLE WA - EVERETT WA - MARYSVILLE

 SERVING CUSTOMERS IN THE GREATER SEATTLE AND EVERETT AREAS